magv/feynson/README.md

   are the indices of denominators that belong to this sector (counting from 1).

-  If the `-s` flag is given, the output will be shortened by only listing the topmost zero sectors: all the remaining zero sectors are their subsectors.
+  If the `-s` ("short") flag is given, the output will be shortened by only listing the topmost zero sectors: all the remaining zero sectors are their subsectors.

   Every sector that is missing a cut propagator of its supersectors will be reported as zero.